Ask any travel lover, and you'll no doubt find that they have a long bucket list of trips they'd like to take.

 2. Cruise to Alaska

-Some of the bucket-list trips on this list will feel more like a workout than a vacation.
+Some bucket-list trips on this list will feel more like a workout than a vacation.

-And while hiking a glacier or going sea kayaking might help you work up a sweat, this next trip also includes plenty of time for rest and relaxation.
+And while hiking a glacier or going sea kayaking might help you work up a sweat, this next trip also includes plenty of rest and relaxation.

 A cruise to Alaska is the ultimate bucket-list vacation.
-In between exploring glaciers, scenic towns, and spotting wildlife, you can unwind in the spa, enjoy world-class dining, or take in some entertainment.
+Between exploring glaciers and scenic towns and spotting wildlife, you can unwind in the spa, enjoy world-class dining, or take in some entertainment.